primesearch/cofact/README.md

 If you wish to use `mprime` to generate a proof for $F_{30}$, we would be [most interested](https://www.mersenneforum.org/node/17112/page3) in knowing about it (however it is not a task for the faint-hearted).

+If you believe you have a newly-discovered factor to test, it is *strongly recommended* you do not use the `-k` option, but obtain the list of all known factors and add your new factor to them; this will detect any hidden divisibilities between them and the new factor.
 ### Residues
 The default output prints a hexadecimal residue modulo $2^{64}$, along with the triplet of smaller residues devised by Alexander Hurwitz and John Selfridge in 1964, which by default